sp3c1/native-script-map/README.md

 # native-script-map
 Low level plugin for NodeJS that implements a hash string map that is sitting in C++, allows for regex and chunking, and whats more important direct memory menagement.

-# Current Goal
+# TODO
-I am moving it to `Nan` at the moment, with cross versiona and platform compilations in mind.
+Support for 4.x and 6.x on all platforms.

 # Test
 ```
 mocha test\index.js
 ```

-# Benachmark
+# Benchmark
 Most of the test, allocate large string or append an entry it multiple times.
-You can find them in `test` folder to see for yourself
+You can find them in `test` folder to see for yourself.
 ```
 cd test
 sh oneCheck.sh